Consider each of the following questions:

 - You’ll probably think me odd for asking this but . . . are we (just maybe) in the Matrix?

-If you checked at least two of the boxes, then you should think about taking a philosophy course, because you will really enjoy it!
+If you worry about at least two of these issues, then you should think about taking a philosophy course, because you will really enjoy it!

-If you checked at least four of the boxes, then you should think about becoming a minor in philosophy, because you’ll not only love it, but it takes only five courses to complete (and yes, some of those can be core courses).
+If you wonder about at least four of the questions, then you should think about becoming a minor in philosophy, because you’ll not only love it, but it takes only five courses to complete (and yes, some of those can be core courses).

-If you checked at least six of the boxes, then I think we both know what that means . . . yep, a philosophy major is in your future.
+If you've thought about at least six of the questions above, then I think we both know what that means . . . yep, a philosophy major is in your future.
 Add three more classes to a philosophy minor, and you’re a major!

 Logon to WebAdvisor now and check out philosophy’s exciting offerings for the upcoming semester!